 Wrongful death damages are essential for many reasons to the families who have lost loved ones.
 While money cannot ever bring back a person you love, obtaining compensation can help to ensure that a death doesn’t lead to financial disaster.
 Further, when you obtain compensation from the person responsible for causing the death of your loved one, you are making that person pay for the costs he caused you to incur and you are getting justice on behalf of your lost family member.

-At The Law Offices of Jeffrey S. Glassman, we understand just how much is at stake in wrongful death cases.
+At Jeffrey Glassman Injury Lawyer, we understand just how much is at stake in wrongful death cases.
 We represent clients both in third party liability claims and in making workers’ compensation claims and we always work diligently to ensure you get the most compensation possible for your situation.